Please complete this short form to get in touch with a member of our team and we will get back to you as soon as we can.

 Risk stratification for commissioning

-Our risk stratification tool enables CCGs to use risk profiling to undertake population health modelling and support commissioning analysis.
+Our risk stratification tool enables ICBs to use risk profiling to undertake population health modelling and support commissioning analysis.
 This suite of reports provides information about disease and risk prevalence across localities which can be used to inform planning and service redesign activities.

 Three specific reports assist with risk stratification of the population:

 All reports are case mix adjusted to deliver a fair comparison across localities and GP practices.
-This allows CCGs to benchmark their data against comparable areas, and explore differences to aid decision-making which improves care and reduces costs.
+This allows ICBs to benchmark their data against comparable areas, and explore differences to aid decision-making which improves care and reduces costs.